The Morgan House was a private residence for esquire William Porter and his

 King Cole), Beth and Bill Orford, Kim and Wes Bookstaver, Michael and Connie

-Your Innkeepers, Jim and Pam Loring, and their staff, extend you a warm welcome.
+The present owner, Vern Kennedy, and his staff, extend you a warm welcome.
 Our goal is to continue the long tradition of excellence in hospitality and dining.
 Enjoy!